-So six Christmas quilts got chosen to go along and get their photos taken outside and/or in an interesting location.
-Ended up in Sullivan County, Indiana with my trusty side kicks (AKA hubby and grand-daughter) are fun to go on an adventure with.
+Six Christmas quilts were chosen to go along and get their photos taken.
+We ended up in Sullivan County, Indiana.
+My trusty side-kicks (AKA hubby and grand-daughter) are fun to go on an adventure with.

-The first stop was the county courthouse which is listed as a National Historic Place.
-Has a really pretty roof (stained glass?) and marble pillars. https://www.cityofsullivan.org/sullivan-county-courthouse
+The first stop was the county courthouse, which is listed as a National Historic Place.
+It has a really pretty roof of stained glass.
+And lots of marble pillars. https://www.cityofsullivan.org/sullivan-county-courthouse

 The photo below is “Christmas Stars and was finished in 1999. https://indianaquilter40.blogspot.com/2011/12/christmas-stars.html